 When the support call was logged we received notification that a “node” had gone down and as it was a public holiday in Germany there was no technician to put it right.
 We received the standard railway apology, “we apologise for any inconvenience caused” and that was all.
 After we wrote a stern letter to the management of the company we received a further apology and a pledge to refund one monthly payment.

 The monthly payments in question was less than £400.
 The real cost of this problem was equivalent to giving all the accounting staff unpaid leave for a day and a half and the cost of slipping a gear in all business processes, collecting payments, paying suppliers and providing the month-end accounts on time.
 There was also the uncertainty bordering on panic about whether emergency measures needed to be taken to start rebuilding another server as there was no confirmation about when or whether this problem would be resolved.
 It was news to us that the server actually happened to be in Germany we thought it was in the US!

-We do provide a backup service for our clients but inevitably this is through another cloud-based system!
+We are offering managed IT support to provide a backup service for our clients but inevitably this is through another cloud-based system!

 What came home to me about this particular system failure was that the resolution to the problem was completely out of our client’s hands and out of our hands.
 That’s a dangerous place to be in the midst of a crisis.

 I have no doubt that web-based everything is the future (with one major exception – sorry see my next post) but I would recommend to all businesses planning on implementing a cloud ERP system or a dedicated server that they consider what they would do in the case of the blackout.
 I don’t think it’s good enough to rely on the “always up” assertion from the cloud provider.

 Last year a major cloud-based retail system for small businesses in the US went down twice.
 Apparently it was a power supply fault in a particular district.
 If you’re a small business with a few point-of-sale terminals in your shop you would not have been able to properly record your sales at that time.
 That’s pretty serious.